Zany Golf: Ports

 Due to the lack of a mouse or similar pointing device, the Sega Genesis edition of the game omitted the "Magic Carpet" hole.
-Instead, the 'Mystery' bonus hole from the computer game appears after "Ant Hill," although it was renamed "Knockout Nightmare."
+Instead, the "Mystery" bonus hole from the computer versions is renamed "Knockout Nightmare" and placed after "Ant Hill".

 The DOS version uses a code wheel as a form of copy protection.
 Before the Hamburger hole, the game gives a prompt which requires the player to rotate the wheel into a certain position.
 Giving the correct result allows the player to continue the game.

-The musical score in the original version uses the 15-voice Ensoniq audio chip in the Apple IIGS computer.
-Ports considerably scale down the music quality.
+The musical score in the original version uses the 32-voice Ensoniq audio chip in the Apple IIGS computer, incorporating a wide variety of musical instruments and simultaneous sound effects.
+Ports considerably scale down the music quality and limit or remove sound effects.

 Reception

 The game was reviewed in 1989 in Dragon #144 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 5 out of 5 stars.
 Compute! described Zany Golf as "a moderately challenging game with topnotch graphics and sound".